Chapter 17:

 “Like a typhoon?” one of them asked.
 “It’s not the season for it, doctor.”

 “It’s an unusual storm,” Kanna nodded.
-“Your sons and daughters might know more.
-They can tell you more about it.
-They’ll be at home too.
+“Your children might know more, and they’ll be at home too.
 I promise to come around more often if you do as I say.”

 “When you put it that way!” one of them laughed.
 “Then we have no choice but to stay home, isn’t that true, everyone?”